 Creating Differentiation Through Innovative E-Commerce Fulfillment

-When shippers work with a 3PL that is consistently investing in technology and new distribution centers, they can increase service consistency and offer customers unexpectedly fast fulfillment.
+When shippers work with a 3PL that is consistently investing in technology and new distribution centers, they can increase service consistency and offer their customers unexpectedly fast fulfillment.

 For many consumer brands and retailers, simply meeting baseline expectations can represent a missed opportunity.
 By surprising and delighting customers through an exceptional delivery experience, they can differentiate themselves and build loyalty.